loader

 • Rapid, same day results for selected tests.

-POC tests are best for checking common issues such as diabetes risk, vitamin D levels, iron stores and folate.
-They help you understand your health today and whether you may need further assessment.
+POC tests are most useful for checking common issues such as diabetes risk, vitamin D levels, iron stores and folate.
+They can help identify potential problems earlier and support ongoing health and wellbeing.

 How this differs from GP or hospital blood tests